 There are other factors to be considered, including temperature, and isochronism (the ability to keep constant time throughout the wind cycle of the mainspring).
 The higher quality the watch, the better it can be adjusted for these variables.

 Accuracy also depends on how the watch is worn (sometimes called a personal error).
-For example a watch that is laying on your nightstand most of the time will run at a different rate than if you use it everyday (i.e. On its back or ‘dial up’ during the night, and ‘pendant up’ in your pocket most of the day).
-While some variation in rate may be observed over short periods of time, this is often smoothed out over a 24 hour period.
+For example a pocket watch that is laying on your nightstand most of the time will run at a different rate than if you use it everyday (i.e. On its back or ‘dial up’ during the night, and ‘pendant up’ in your pocket most of the day).
+The same type of rate variation is observed for a wrist watch, although the positions are a bit different.
+While some variation in rate may be observed over short periods of time, this is often smoothed out over a 24 hour period as the watch is moved between positions.
 Here again, the higher quality the watch, the easier it is to adjust for positions.
-High grade railroad watches will not very more than 10 seconds or so between 5 to 6 positions, while the lowly 7 jeweled watch typically will may vary up to 1 minute between the stem up and dial up positions.
+High grade watches will not very more than 10 seconds or so between 5 to 6 positions, while the lowly 7 jeweled watch typically will vary up to 1 minute between the stem up and dial up positions.

 And any watch that is not maintained well will loose it’s accuracy over the years.
 And of course as the bearing surfaces wear (worn jewels and pivots, and gear teeth), then the accuracy will also worsen as the piece ages.
 However I have seen high grade watches over 150 years old still keeping excellent time if they have been maintained well.